frabjous/fregeifier/README.md

 ## How it works

 The LaTeX math code extracted from the environment by pandoc is processed by the filter to create a minimal LaTeX document.
 That document is then processed by LaTeX into PDF, the PDF is cropped by the `pdfcrop` utility of TeXlive, and then `mutool` is used to convert the PDF page to the output format.
-The images will be placed in an `images` subfolder of the active directory.
+The images will be placed in an `images` subdirectory of the active directory.
 It is usually best to run pandoc from the same directory as your source document.

 ## Custom templates